 The right to choose between a refund and a rerouting.
 The passenger may demand either a full refund of the unused portion of the ticket within 7 days, or rerouting to the final destination at the earliest opportunity, or rerouting at a later date convenient to the passenger.
 The choice is the passenger's, not the airline's.
 The airline cannot force a particular outcome.

 The right to care during the wait for the rerouted flight or until the refund is processed.
-Meals, refreshments, communications, hotel accommodation if overnight wait is required, and transport between hotel and airport.
+Meals, refreshments, communications, hotel accommodation if an overnight wait is required, and transport between hotel and airport.
+Crucially, this right survives even when the cancellation was caused by extraordinary circumstances — the airline may escape the cash compensation, but not its duty to feed and rebook you.

 All three rights are concurrent.
 A cancelled passenger who accepts a refund and is also entitled to compensation receives both — the refund of the ticket plus the compensation amount on top.
-A cancelled passenger who accepts a rerouting and is entitled to compensation receives the rerouting plus the compensation amount.
-The categories don’t offset each other.
+A cancelled passenger who accepts a rerouting and is entitled to compensation receives the rerouting plus the compensation.
+The categories don't offset each other.
+For the exact amounts by distance band, see our guide to EU261 compensation amounts, or check your specific case against the distance-band breakdown.

 What is the 14-day notice rule?